emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 Below instruction requires that between ITRS Log Analytics node and Elasticsearch node is working Logstash instance.

 ### Elasticsearch ###
-1. First, settings section in *ITRS Log Analyticstemplate.sh* should be adjusted, either:
+1. First, settings section in *template.sh* should be adjusted, either:
-	- there is a default template present on Elasticsearch that already covers shards and replicas then settings sections should be removed from the *ITRS Log Analyticstemplate.sh* before executing
+	- there is a default template present on Elasticsearch that already covers shards and replicas then settings sections should be removed from the *template.sh* before executing
 	- there is no default template - shards and replicas should be adjusted for you environment (keep in mind replicas can be added later, while changing shards count on existing index requires reindexing it)